 All students taking out Direct Subsidized Loans or Direct Unsubsidized Loans are required to complete entrance counseling sessions at www.studentloans.ed.gov.
+A student will use the FSA ID and password to access the system.
 Borrowers will learn topics including what a Direct loan is, how the loan process works, about how to manage educational expenses, and other financial resources to consider to help pay for college.